Chicago’s homicide rate decreases for the third straight year

 The city’s crime rate has also been cited in the partisan political debate about gun rights.
 As a liberal city, Chicago has strict gun-control policies, so some gun-rights advocates point to the city’s crime rate in an effort to prove that gun control is ineffective.

-After mass shootings in El Paso and Dayton this year reignited the debate over gun control, for example, Ivanka Trump tweeted, “let us not overlook that Chicago experienced its deadliest weekend of the year.”
+After mass shootings in El Paso, Texas, and Dayton, Ohio, this year reignited the debate over gun control, for example, Ivanka Trump tweeted, “let us not overlook that Chicago experienced its deadliest weekend of the year.”

 But the gun violence problem in Chicago is more complicated.
 Many of the guns used in the city’s shootings were purchased out of state.